Home > Analyses > Consumer Cyclical > Norwegian Cruise Line Holdings Ltd.

 Business Model & Company Overview

-Norwegian Cruise Line Holdings Ltd., founded in 1966 and headquartered in Miami, Florida, stands as a leading force in the travel services industry.
-It operates a cohesive ecosystem of cruise brands including Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises.
-With a fleet of 28 ships offering over 59,000 berths, the company delivers diverse itineraries spanning from brief three-day trips to extensive 180-day voyages across key global destinations.
+Norwegian Cruise Line Holdings Ltd., founded in 1966 and headquartered in Miami, Florida, commands a dominant position in the travel services sector.
+It operates a cohesive ecosystem of cruise brands—Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises—offering diverse itineraries across the globe.
+With a fleet of 28 ships and approximately 59K berths, the company delivers immersive travel experiences spanning Scandinavia to the South Pacific.

 Financial Performance & Fundamental Metrics

-I will analyze Norwegian Cruise Line Holdings Ltd.’s income statement, key financial ratios, and dividend payout policy to provide a clear view of its fundamental health.
+I will analyze Norwegian Cruise Line Holdings Ltd.’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder returns.

 Income Statement

-The table below summarizes Norwegian Cruise Line Holdings Ltd.’s key income statement figures over the past five fiscal years, reported in USD.
+The following table summarizes Norwegian Cruise Line Holdings Ltd.’s annual income statement figures from 2021 to 2025, expressed in USD.

 |---|---|---|---|---|---|